rtymchyk/react-translations/README.md

 # react-translations
-Modern gettext-style translations for React.
+Modern translations for React.
 Lightweight and isomorphic app friendly.

 [![npm version](https://badge.fury.io/js/react-translations.svg)](https://badge.fury.io/js/react-translations) [![CircleCI](https://circleci.com/gh/rtymchyk/react-translations.svg?style=shield)](https://circleci.com/gh/rtymchyk/react-translations) [![codecov](https://codecov.io/gh/rtymchyk/react-translations/branch/master/graph/badge.svg)](https://codecov.io/gh/rtymchyk/react-translations) [![David](https://david-dm.org/rtymchyk/react-translations.svg)](https://david-dm.org/rtymchyk/react-translations)

-## Description
+## Translation Format
-This library wraps [Jed](https://github.com/messageformat/Jed) to perform gettext-style string mapping, and performs formatting of placeholders into translated strings from provided props.
+This library uses **gettext** as the translation style, and thus relies on **PO** file format for storing translations.
+Gettext has been battle tested, and the **PO** format is very familiar to translators.
+The system is simple to use and allows the developer to continue building out UIs in the English language, with an almost complete isolation to the rest of the internationalization process.
+Read more information [here](https://developer.mozilla.org/en-US/docs/gettext).

 ## Example
 A complete example client (React) and server (Express.JS) setup, with build chain (Webpack & Gulp), is available at [react-translations-demo](https://github.com/rtymchyk/react-translations-demo)!